 Remember your end goal

-Don’t know the line for content, images, posts?
-If you’d be too embarrassed to have it on the front page of a newspaper, don’t share it online.
+Don’t know if something is appropriate to post?
+Ask yourself if you’d be embarrassed to have it on the front page of a newspaper.
+If the answer is yes, don’t share it online.

 We wish you good luck with your job search and your online presence.
 In the meantime, you can check out some of our newest jobs here.